Pat9801356463/hdfc-banking-chatbot/README.md

 COHERE_API_KEY=Your Cohere Api Key
 Go on respective websites generate api keys for both google and cohere the paste the same in R.H.S.
-Then go on streamlit Create Apps-> deploy-> free -> Github choose repo and then main file as
+Then go on streamlit Create Apps-> deploy-> free -> Github choose repo and then main file as Streamlit_chatbot_ui.py   then you are good to go